 Big restaurants are often owned by corporations, or real estate developers, or the tour company that makes sure the buses stop there.
 Unless it’s a family-owned restaurant that benefits many, it’s usually a top-down affair.
 Sure, they employ people, but the profits often go to an owner who is not even around.

-Street stalls are a different story.
+Street stalls and market stalls are a different story.
 These are the vendors who can’t afford to rent a commercial space with a kitchen.
 These stalls are generally owned by people living on very thin margins, to the point where a few dollars makes or breaks their day.
 So go help make their day and you’ll probably eat better as well.

 4) Support (good) local guesthouses and hotels.